shyampurk/Vonage-Hotline-App/README.md

 2. Vonage phone number: Once you log into your account you can purchase a virtual number.

-3. Account balance: You must have some accoutn balance on your Vonage account.
-This is required for billing the calls
+3. Account balance: You must have some account balance on your Vonage account.
+You can purchase credits from dashbaord under the "Billing & Payments" submenu.
+This is required for billing the calls.

 ## Prerequisites